Higher Education Research and Development Estimates (HERD)

-HERD uses two main sources of data found in the public domain: the Canadian Association of University Business Officers (CAUBO) and the University and College Academic Staff System (UCASS).
+Higher Education Research and Development Estimates (HERD) uses two main sources of data found in the public domain: the Canadian Association of University Business Officers (CAUBO) and the University and College Academic Staff System (UCASS).
 CAUBO provides data on sponsored research and operating expenditures of all relevant universities.
 UCASS is the source of academic professor counts at the postsecondary level by subject taught.
 The extracted data are used to derive and produce aggregated HERD estimates by funder, province and science type, in the higher education sector.

 Data are checked against previous years.
 The data are edited to ensure internal and historical logic and consistency and analyzed for trends and validity.

 Missing data is historically imputed from the previous year.

 At the post-secondary institution level, the derived data are allocated to each type of science, natural and social, for each funding sector and then aggregated to the provincial and Canada level estimates.

 Data are analyzed and edited to ensure internal coherence and consistency for quality assurance.
 Activities are not based on standard accounts or classifications and inputs, but on financial data.
 Therefore, respondents generally estimate the data.
 Statistics Canada continually monitors the coverage of the population.
 Following the completion of the edit process, data are verified and are compared against previous years' estimates.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.